 Figure 2.
 Ideal characteristics of NPs for drug delivery to the brain, image source: researchgate.net

-Lipid NP was discovered by Müller and Gasco in 1961.
-These NPs include solid lipid NP (SLN), nanostructured lipid carriers (NLC) and liposomes.
-Lipid NP can be used as a carrier for drug delivery systems.
+Lipid nanoparticles were discovered by Müller and Gasco in 1961.
+These LNPs include solid lipid NP (SLN), nanostructured lipid carriers (NLC), and liposomes.
+LNPs can be used as a carrier for drug delivery systems.
 Compared with other colloidal carrier systems, they have many advantages, such as drug encapsulation, prolonged drug release, improved physical and chemical stability, and the effective incorporation of lipophilic drugs in the lipid cores of SLN and NLC.
 Many studies have focused on the use of liposomes.
 The surface of liposomes is modified with polyethylene glycol (PEG) and will not be recognized and eliminated by the mononuclear phagocyte system in the liver and spleen.
 The biological half-life of pegylated liposomal doxorubicin in the human body is close to 50 hours.
 Liposomal doxorubicin is authorized to treat ovarian cancer, AIDS, cocci sarcoma (multicentric tumor angiogenesis) and metastatic breast cancer.
 The encapsulation of the drug in lipid NP prolongs the distribution time of the drug in the blood, reduces the side effects of the drug, and increases the therapeutic effect on CNS diseases.

 In recent years, polymer micelles have been developed for drug delivery.
 These micelles spontaneously form in the amphiphilic copolymer solution and show a shell-core structure, which is composed of a hydrophobic block polymer as the core (for example, L, D-lactopolycaprolactone) and a hydrophilic block polymer as the shell (usually PEG).
 Polymer micelles are characterized by a particle size of 10-100 nm.
 The core can be loaded with water-insoluble drugs.
 These structures improve the stability and bioavailability of the drug.
 The micelle shell protects the drug from interacting with serum proteins and non-target cells.
 The loaded drugs are released through the diffusion mechanism after reaching the target cells, which makes the system useful for delivering drugs to the brain and CNS.